The big day has arrived! Now it’s time to share your CRM with everyone who needs it. How you do this depends on the size of your business.

 Lastly, a CRM is a big deal, it can have a huge commercial impact on your business so why not have a bit of a song and dance about it, create a buzz.
 Everyone loves cake so order some in and celebrate the start of an exciting new phase.

-Look out for our next post where we’ll share ideas on keeping your CRM alive in the early days and throughout the years to come.
+Check out Part 3 where we share ideas on keeping your CRM alive in the early days and throughout the years to come.